-But concerns that the strategy in recent weeks. results had been manip-Results released Mon- ulated mounted Monday, day from nearly 99% of with many decrying that and pressured Apple and the country's polling sta- a breakdown of the online tions gave the ruling United voting in Moscow was Russia party 49.8% of the still not available to the sian online stores - a move allies of Navalny. vote for the 225 seats apporpublic.
+day from nearly 99% of with many decrying that and pressured Apple and the country's polling sta- a breakdown of the online tions gave the ruling United voting in Moscow was Russia party 49.8% of the still not available to the sian online stores - a move allies of Navalny. vote for the 225 seats appor- public.
 The results in the tioned by parties, according other six regions that were mission.
 Another 225 law- been detailed.
 In Moscow, makers are chosen directly approval of the ruling party by voters, and the results has always been particularshowed United Russia can- ly low and protest voting didates leading in 198 of has been widespread.
-Candidates from the Communist Ella Pamfilova, the head Party called for demonstraparole over a previous conviction he says is politically motivated.
+Canthose races.

-Fraud allegations aside, has retained the so-called the Kremlin sweep was constitutional majority in widely expected since few the parliament, or at least opposition candidates were two-thirds of the 450 seats even allowed to run this year required for a party to make after Russian authorities changes to the country's unleashed a sweeping crackdown on Kremlin critics.
+of the commission, con- tions later in the day. firmed that United Russia has retained the so-called the Kremlin sweep was constitutional majority in widely expected since few the parliament, or at least opposition candidates were two-thirds of the 450 seats even allowed to run this year required for a party to make after Russian authorities changes to the country's unleashed a sweeping crackconstitution.

-Organizations linked to cated there would be almost imprisoned opposition leadno opposition voices in the er Alexei Navalny have been Duma at all, with three other declared extremist, and anyparties that usually toe the one associated with them
+In fact, the results indicated there would be almost imprisoned opposition leadno opposition voices in the er Alexei Navalny have been Duma at all, with three other declared extremist, and anyparties that usually toe the one associated with them Kremlin line set to take was barred from seeking